webDevBig/golem-js-preview-program/tasks/1-run-a-task/FEEDBACK.md

 "Error: Command failed: /usr/games/fortune -i
 /bin/sh: /usr/games/fortune: No such file or directory"

 How would you change the structure/navigation of the docs?
 Recommend changes.
+Add a message about possible errors or bugs

 Are examples and tutorials useful?
 What was missing, and what was too detailed or unnecessary?
+Need more tutorial with command "fortune"

 Have you noticed any errors?
 Please describe them or provide links to issues if you have already reported them.